 Where we come from & Where we are going…

-The Escarpment Corridor Alliance is a regional conservation charity dedicated to protecting the Niagara Escarpment of Southern Georgian Bay.
+The Escarpment Corridor Alliance is a regional conservation land trust dedicated to protecting the Niagara Escarpment of Southern Georgian Bay.
 By creating a connected ecological corridor, we ensure a legacy of biodiversity, recreation & wellness, and sustainability for generations to come.
 Together, we can balance nature, economy, agriculture, and community while safeguarding the heart of our region.
 For nature.
 For people.
 For good.

 ECA Strategic Focus

-Conservation & Collaboration for Collective Impact
+Conservation & Collaboration for Collective Impact and Regional Conservation

-We protect green spaces, preserve biodiversity and promote sustainability through land conservation, natural corridors and strategic partnerships.
+As a regional conservation land trust, we protect green spaces, preserve biodiversity and promote sustainability through land conservation, natural corridors and strategic partnerships.

 Southern Georgian Bay Niagara Escarpment